Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 3) Click the ‘Click Here for Copy Sheet Details’ button.

-merge excel files dialog box
+merge excel worksheets dialog box

 b.
 If you are copying a single sheet, you will have the option to give the new sheet a name different from the original ("Rename Sheet To…").
 This option is only available for single sheet copies and will not be visible if you specify more than one sheet.
 Multiple sheet copies will rename the sheet based on your selection under "Action for duplicate sheet name(s)".